btt-t/Adonis-Configurator/README.md

 It's not entirely unexpected for someone to be unfamiliar with Luau syntax.
 This plugin aims to eliminate that hassle entirely, instead employing a GUI for installation and configuration.

+## Requirements
+Please familiarise yourself with Adonis' own syntax before using this (i.e "Username:UserId").
+It will make your life easier until I streamline this process.
+You will need to open the Settings module in the loader to learn about this.
+I will work on including proper documentation at some point, but for now, this is a workaround.

 ## Installation

 The average user should just click [here](https://www.roblox.com/library/8359267635/Adonis-Configurator) and install the plugin from Roblox.